whiskey/markdown-cv/index.md

 - Design, Development & Testing of a new banking product (iPhone and iPad)
 - Defining and implementing common standards in cross-functional teams
-- _Technologies:_ Swift, UIKit, CoreData, Fastlane & Jenkins for continuous integration
+- _Technologies:_ Swift, UIKit, CoreData, Python scripts, Fastlane & Jenkins for continuous integration

 `10/2018-04/2019`